 PROGRAMS YOU SIGN UP FOR

 Preschoolers and their parents discover nature firsthand during environmental programs that include hikes, hands-on learning, stories and crafts.
-Seasonal programs encourage preschoolers' curiosity in nature, engage their senses, and provide an platform for outdoor investigations.
-Find more information about preschool nature programs in the Program Guide here.
+Seasonal programs encourage preschoolers' curiosity in nature, engage their senses, and provide a platform for outdoor investigations.

-Spring Break Day Camp and Nature Day Camp in the summer offer kids (preK-5th grade) an in-depth time to explore nature, science and the environment.
+Nature Day Camps in the summer offer kids (preK-5th grade) an in-depth time to explore nature, science and the environment.

 Natural history, science and environmental topics are offered each season just for adults.
 For those interested in organic gardening, community garden plots are available to rent at Meadowbrook Park.
 The Meadowbrook Organic Garden service offers a place for you to grow your own produce.

 All Ages programs are open to anyone - individuals and families alike.
 They offer a variety of ways for you to interact with and increase your knowledge about the natural world.
 Both free and fee-based programs are offered at the Anita Purves Nature Center and at district natural areas.
-Find more information about All Age nature programs in the Program Guide here.
+Find more information in the Program Guide.

 PROGRAMS BY REQUEST